 A traveler is eligible to receive subsistence allowance or reimbursement if he or she is in legitimate travel status at the traveler's normal meal time and the provisions of the Three-Hour Rule are met.

-Reimbursement for subsistence is provided if the number of travel hours before and/or after regularly scheduled working hours of any one day total three or more.
+Reimbursement for subsistence is provided if the traveler is in travel status for the traveler's entire regularly scheduled working hours plus an additional three hours.
 See exceptions below.

 NOTE: The traveler may not stop for a meal just to meet the requirements of the Three-Hour Rule.